 Feature Direct Path Unload Conventional Path Unload Reads data directly from the Oracle source files Yes No Performs high performance unloads Yes.
-Provides very high-performance unloads, up to 20 times faster than the native database exports.
+Provides very high-perfo unloads, up to 20 times faste the native database exports.
 Yes.
 When Fast Clone unloads data locally, performance is good but CPU consumption can be twice that of the direct path unload method.
 When Fast Clone unloads data remotely, performance might be slower than that of unload on a local system.
 Supports remote execution of Fast Clone Yes, only if the Fast Clone Server is used.
-Yes Supports SQL queries that perform joins between tables No Yes Works with DataStreamer Yes No Unloads data from tables that use Oracle Exadata Hybrid Columnar Compression (EHCC) No Yes Unloads data from views and cluster tables No Yes Performs parallel processing of data unloads using multiple threads Yes Yes.
+Yes Supports SQL queries that perform joins between tables No Yes Works with DataStreamer Yes No Unloads data from Oracle Exadata Database Machine No Yes.
+Fast Clone must use one thread per table to unload data from Oracle Exadata.
+Unloads data from views and cluster tables No Yes Performs parallel processing of data unloads using multiple threads Yes Yes.
 For partitioned tables, Fast Clone uses one thread per table partition or subpartition.
 For tables that are not partitioned, Fast Clone distributes work across threads based on the Oracle ROWID value, provided that unload processing is local.
 Integrates with Informatica Data Replication Yes Yes